mozilla/release-services/base/docs/deployment/@relengapi/documentation.rst

 Documentation
 =============

-The Releng API documentation is contained in the relengapi-docs package.
+The Releng API documentation is built in!

 Narrative Documentation
 -----------------------